Baili-LIU/Asciidoc-CV/README.md

 # Asciidoc-CV
-The objective of this project this to use Asciidoc to generate CV.
+The objective of this project is to use Asciidoc to generate CV.